getify/Functional-Light-JS/ch3.md

 A new inner function (called `partiallyApplied(..)` just for clarity) is created and `return`ed, whose own arguments are gathered into an array called `laterArgs`.

 Notice the references to `fn` and `presetArgs` inside this inner function?
 How does that work?
 After `partial(..)` finishes running, how does the inner function keep being able to access `fn` and `presetArgs`?
 If you answered **closure**, you're right on track!
-The inner function `partiallyApplied(..)` closes over both the `fn` and `presetArgs` variable so it can keep accessing them later, no matter where the function runs.
+The inner function `partiallyApplied(..)` closes over both the `fn` and `presetArgs` variables so it can keep accessing them later, no matter where the function runs.
 See how important understanding closure is?

 When the `partiallyApplied(..)` function is later executed somewhere else in your program, it uses the closed over `fn` to execute the original function, first providing any of the (closed over) `presetArgs` partial application arguments, then any further `laterArgs` arguments.